github/training-kit/foundations/index.md

 {% include slide-section %}

 The GitHub Web Flow is a path through the GitHub user interface that facilitates governed, named, and reviewed sets of changes.
-This flow can be performed entirely from a web browser, with no need to download the code to a desktop machine, and yet still having the benefit of syntax highlighting and pre-merge code reviews and discussions.
+This flow can be performed entirely from a web browser, with no need to download the code to a desktop machine, and yet still have the benefit of syntax highlighting and pre-merge code reviews and discussions.